-Inbound lead generation refers to all methods of generating traffic online and sending to a website or landing page where leads are prompted to take an action in return for their contact details.
-Outbound lead generation, on the other hand, refers to the manual selling process of finding and reaching out to leads directly.
+Inbound (aka online) lead generation refers to all methods of generating traffic online and then gathering their contact information, often through your website or landing page.
+Outbound lead generation (aka sales prospecting), on the other hand, refers to the manual selling process of finding and reaching out to leads directly.

-The right lead generation strategies are essential to any salesperson who wants their sales process to be a well-oiled machine.
-To determine which strategies are best for you, understand your sales process and your ideal customer profile, and then devise a strategy that most effectively helps you interact with your most valuable prospects.
+Effective lead generation strategies are essential to any salesperson who wants their sales process to be a well-oiled machine.
+To determine which strategies are best for you, first understand your sales process and your ideal customer profile, and then devise a strategy that best helps you interact with your most valuable prospects.